itsnotmily/Scripts/README.md

 ## 🖱️ ScrollSkip
-It allows the user to skip forward or backward in a video by 10 seconds, using the scroll wheel on the mouse.
+This allows the user to skip forward or backward in a video by 10 seconds, using the scroll wheel on the mouse.
 It should work on any html5 video player, such as youtube, twitch, netflix etc.

+Works best in fullscreen.

 [Link to ScrollSkip](../master/Code/scrollskip.js)